 Buy Excel files - histories and forecasts of production and wells split into any category for all countries and regions

 Uruguay is a unitary democratic republic with a president and cabinet of 13 ministers.
 Members of government are elected for a 5-year term.
 Legislative power rests with a General Assembly with 2 chambers; a 99-member Chamber of Deputies and a 31-member Chamber of Senators.

-ANCAP (Administración Nacional de Combustibles, Alcoholes y Portland) is the NOC.
-It operates a refinery at La Teja, has a network of petrol stations (including in Argentina) and runs the offshore licensing rounds on behalf of the government.
+The Ministry of Energy and Mining (MIEM) oversees the industry through ANCAP (Administración Nacional de Combustibles, Alcoholes y Portland), which is the NOC.
+ANCAP operates a refinery at La Teja, has a network of petrol stations (including in Argentina) and runs the offshore licensing rounds on behalf of the government.